Listen audio version

 Error connecting database:

 - In the first attempt somehow my database was not uploaded and I had to repeat the process to fix it.
 If you get this error, you might like to check if tables are added into the new database and if WP-config.php file has correct database credential or not.
 You can repeat the process from beginning to fix this.

 - ionCube Encoder for PHP 5: This is the most common error which you might face when changing the WordPress server.
 I simply disabled the plugin for time-being to move ahead with the process.
 You can ask your new hosting company or plugin developer for the solution.

-Here is a video tutorial for using Duplicator plugin:
+Here is a video tutorial for using the Duplicator plugin:

 Conclusion: Duplicator plugin makes it easy to migrate WordPress

-After using Duplicator plugin, I’m quite impressed with it, as it’s free and make the migration process easy.
-Your experience may differ depending on the size of your database and WordPress files, but overall as a free option, this is a great solution to migrate WordPress Website to the new server.
+After using the Duplicator plugin, I’m quite impressed with it, as it’s free and make the migration process easy.
+Your experience may differ depending on the size of your database and WordPress files, but overall as a free option, this solves migrate WordPress Website to the new server.

-I haven’t yet tried the same process to move a live server to local server or vice-versa, but you can try the same as the process is easy and recommended by many professional of WordPress field.
+I haven’t yet tried the same process to move a live server to a local server or vice versa, but you can try the same as the process is easy and recommended by many professional of WordPress field.